hs10530/vue-web3-components/README.md

-# Web3 Vue Component Library
+# Web3 Vue Components

-This library will be a collection of somewhat opinionated, yet configurable components for Vue 3.
-In our current state, we integrate with Solana wallets.
-Future drivers to be coming.
-Readme in wip
+This library will be a collection of somewhat opinionated, yet configurable "web3 components" for Vue 3.
+In our current state, we integrate with the Solana blockchain.
+Future blockchain drivers to be coming.

 <!-- ⚡️ [View demo](https://web3-vue.netlify.app/) / [Browse demo code](./example) -->

 <!-- todo: add screenshot here -->

+## Features 🐙

+This library is meant to help ease the "onboarding & learning curve" when "jumping" into the web3 territory by providing a library of all sorts of useful composables.

+- `<WalletLoginButton />`
+  - quickly & simply integrate Solana wallets
+-
+- Peer-reviewed blockchain integrations

+Read more about these features in their respective [docs](https://meema.xyz/docs).

-## Installation
+## Get Started 💡

-To get started, you'll need to install the `web3-vue` npm package as well as the wallets adapters provided by Solana.
+To get started, you simply need to install the `web3-vue` npm package.

 ```shell
 npm install @openweb/web3-vue